 When we stayed at the Spirit Tree Inn in Patagonia, Arizona we were in a perfect place to begin a journey into the Southern Arizona Wine Country.
 We planned for a day of photography and tasting.

 The Wine Country is about 55 miles from Tucson, Arizona.
 The areas you will want to visit are Sonoita and Elgin and the beautiful rolling countryside in between.
 The loop takes you from Highway 82 (running between Sierra Vista and Patagonia) along Upper Elgin Road, Elgin Road, and Lower Elgin Road.
-To get your bearings, I recommend picking up a “Wineries of Sonoita” flyer in Patagonia or reviewing the Arizona Wine Country Website.
-Print out this great winery map.
+To get your bearings, we recommend picking up a “Wineries of Sonoita” flyer in Patagonia or reviewing the Arizona Wine Country Website.

 What to Take